Kenny Nolan

-Kenny Nolan (born September 30, 1949) is an American singer-songwriter from Los Angeles.
+Kenneth "Kenny" Nolan (born September 30, 1949) is an American singer-songwriter from Los Angeles.

 He is best remembered for the 1976–77 song "I Like Dreamin'", which he wrote and performed; it reached No. 3 on the Billboard Hot 100 and No. 4 on the Easy Listening chart.
-He wrote Swing Your Daddy, which became a 1975 summer hit for Jim Gilstrap, reaching No.4 in the UK charts and No.10 on the American Billboard Black Music chart of that year.
+He wrote "Swing Your Daddy", which became a 1975 hit for Jim Gilstrap, reaching No.4 in the UK Singles Chart and No.10 on the American Billboard Black Music chart of that year.

-Nolan also co-wrote several hits with Bob Crewe, including Frankie Valli's "My Eyes Adored You" and Labelle's "Lady Marmalade" (both 1974).
+Nolan also co-wrote several hits with Bob Crewe, including Frankie Valli's "My Eyes Adored You" and Labelle's "Lady Marmalade."
+Both of these hit songs hit #1 on Billboard Magazine's Hot 100 Chart in March of 1975.
+Of note, "My Eyes Adored You" hit #1 on March 22, 1975 and the very next week, "Lady Marmalade" hit #1 on March 29, 1975.
+This marked one of the few times in chart history when the same songwriter(s) had back-to-back hits at #1 (John Lennon and Paul McCartney of The Beatles, Holland-Dozier-Holland of Motown fame, and The Bee Gees have accomplished this feat).